Rockhounding in Michigan [An Ultimate Guide for 2024]

 Here are some of the best locations to find Geodes in Michigan.

-4. Riverbeds and Creeks: Geodes can also be found in riverbeds and creeks throughout Michigan, especially after heavy rainfall or erosion has exposed new deposits.
-Take a stroll along rivers like the Au Sable or Grand River and keep an eye out for rounded stones that could potentially be hiding a beautiful surprise inside.
+5. Riverbeds and Creeks: While not the most common sources, geodes can occasionally be found in riverbeds and creeks throughout Michigan.
+After heavy rainfall or erosion, new deposits may be exposed.
+Rivers like the Au Sable or Grand River are worth exploring for rounded stones that could potentially hide geodes.

 What Equipment do you need for Rockhounding in Michigan?